Holographic Aspects of Non-minimal $R^3 F^2 $ Black Brane in an EFT Framework: Introduction

 A profound development in this field is the Anti-de Sitter/Conformal Field Theory (AdS/CFT) correspondence \cite{Maldacena}-\cite{Aharony}.
 This duality posits an equivalence between a gravitational theory in an asymptotically AdS spacetime and a conformal field theory (CFT) residing on its boundary.
 This framework provides a powerful tool for analyzing strongly coupled quantum field theories by mapping them to a classical gravity problem.
 In particular, the long-wavelength, low-frequency limit of this duality leads to the fluid-gravity correspondence \cite{Son}-\cite{Bhattacharyya}, where the boundary theory is described by hydrodynamics.
 Within this framework, transport coefficients of the boundary fluid, such as conductivity and shear viscosity, can be computed from the gravitational dual using methods like the Green-Kubo formula \cite{Son}.

 A compelling direction in gravitational model-building involves non-minimal couplings between curvature invariants and matter fields.
 Such couplings, which modify the standard Einstein-Hilbert action, can offer alternative explanations for cosmological phenomena like inflation and late-time acceleration \cite{Bamba:2008ja}.
 Among the various possibilities, coupling the Ricci scalar to the Yang-Mills field strength invariant, $F^{(a)}_{\mu \alpha }F^{(a)\mu \alpha}$, represents a particularly rich class of non-minimal models \cite{Balakin:2015gpq, Edery:2018jyp}.
 These theories have been shown to admit exact solutions for stars \cite{Horndeski:1978ca, Mueller-Hoissen:1988cpx}, wormholes \cite{Balakin:2007xq, Balakin:2010ar}, and black holes \cite{Balakin:2007am, Balakin:2015oea}, often utilizing the Wu-Yang ansatz.

-While previous studies have explored lower-order couplings like $RF^2$ \cite{Sadeghi:2023hxd} and $R_{\mu \alpha \nu \beta } F^{(a)\mu \alpha } F^{(a)\nu \beta } $ \cite{Sadeghi:2022bsh} the present work extends this program to the next order by investigating the holographic implications of an $R^3 F^{2}$ coupling.
+While previous studies have explored lower-order couplings like $RF^2$ \cite{Sadeghi:2023hxd} and $R_{\mu\alpha\nu\beta}F^{(a)\mu\alpha}F^{(a)\nu\beta}$ \cite{Sadeghi:2022bsh}, the present work extends this program to the next order by investigating the holographic implications of an $R^3F^2$ coupling.
+From an effective field theory (EFT) perspective, such higher-order curvature terms are naturally expected as the leading corrections to the low-energy action of a more fundamental theory.
+We therefore treat the $R^3F^2$ interaction as an EFT deformation, characterized by a dimensionful coupling $q_2$ (with $[q_2]=[L]^6$) that is suppressed by an ultraviolet mass scale $M$, i.e., $q_2 \sim 1/M^6$.
+The perturbative expansion in $q_2$ is thus controlled by the small dimensionless parameter $|q_2|/L^6 \ll 1$, where $L$ is the AdS radius.
+This EFT framework not only justifies the perturbative approach but also provides a natural language to discuss the regime of validity and potential constraints on the coupling sign from physical requirements such as stability and causality.

+In particular, \textbf{unitarity} — the conservation of probability in quantum theory — imposes stringent constraints on higher-derivative couplings.
+In holographic theories, unitarity of the boundary CFT is equivalent to the absence of ghost-like instabilities and superluminal propagation in the bulk gravity theory~\cite{Cano2022, Hofman2008, Hofman2009}.
+These considerations will guide our interpretation of the results.